hollyjanedalton/final_ironhack_project/README.md

 - Starbucks per capita

 #### Process
-1. Imported Starbucks dataframe from Kaggle to python and completed exploratory data analysis
+1. Find and import Starbucks dataset from Kaggle to python and completed exploratory data analysis
 2. Data cleaning:
       - Handle NaNs, duplicates and empty cells, outliers
       - Standardize features names
       - Regex to reformat opening hours into readable form
       - Decide which columns/rows to drop
 3. Web scrape population data from https://worldpopulationreview.com
-4. Create new database with population and Starbucks data
+4. Create new dataset with population and Starbucks data and clean the dataset
       - Country
       - Population 2021
       - Area